 Like elsewhere in America, most people in Monroe Township use a private automobile to get to work.
 But notably, a substantial number of Monroe Township‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The education level of Monroe Township ranks among the highest in the nation.
-Of the 25-and-older adult population in Monroe Township, 44.27% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Monroe Township is one of the most well-educated cities in the nation.
+46.27% of adults in Monroe Township have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 Monroe Township is a very ethnically-diverse town.
 The people who call Monroe Township home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monroe Township residents report their race to be White, followed by Asian.
 Important ancestries of people in Monroe Township include Irish, Polish, German, and Russian.

 The most common language spoken in Monroe Township is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Hindi and Spanish.